jahan-addison/credence/README.md

 ## Language

-There are a few implementation differences between the compiler and B specification, namely:
+There are a few differences between the compiler and B specification, namely:

 * Support for C++ style comments (i.e. `//`)
-* Boolean type coercion for conditionals
+* Boolean type coercion for all data types in conditionals
-* Switch statement condition must always be enclosed with `(` and `)`
+* Switch statement condition must always be enclosed with `(` and `)`,
 * Uses C operator precedence
 * Constant literals must be exactly 1 byte
 * Logical and/or operators behave more like C (i.e. `||` and `&&`)